andywer/webpack-blocks/docs/MIGRATION-GUIDE.md

 # Migrating to webpack-blocks v1.0

+This is the migration guide for upgrading from webpack-blocks v0.4 to v1.0.
+It is a major update with a couple of breaking changes.

+The first section covers the changes you have to make to your webpack-blocks configuration.
+The second section covers additional new features that you can use.
+The last section covers how to upgrade your custom blocks.

 ## Table of Contents

 <!-- To update run: npx markdown-toc --maxdepth 2 -i docs/MIGRATION-GUIDE.md -->